theo-armour/agenda/2-2-family/alix-paine.md

 * https://en.wikipedia.org/wiki/Progressive_supranuclear_palsy

+## 2025-07-17

+I had lunch with Phillip up at Perry's.

+The florist on the way home is a joy and a delight

 ## 2025-07-16

 I organize the French wine and cheese tasting that took place here today.
 Four cheeses and four wines, all French.
 I was worried it was going to be too much, but every plate was scraped clean and every glass was empty.
 I don't have the other people's photos yet, but all I have is a photo of the chef who prepared the layout.